ellaowens/ellaowens/README.md

 <h3 align="center"><img width="900" alt="Screenshot 2023-05-26 at 8 36 50 PM" src="https://github.com/ellaowens/ellaowens/assets/114102710/08e211c5-2924-49cf-92de-8d3d9f8bcf29"></h3>

+**I am a recent graduate of the The Knowledge House Innovation Fellowship's cybersecurity program**, where I acquired a solid foundation in cybersecurity principles, network security, and optimizing security operations within the AWS cloud environment.

+During my time at TKH, I honed my skills in securely building and scaling cloud-native applications while configuring robust network security defenses within the AWS cloud.
+I gained extensive knowledge in providing end-to-end security solutions, including architectural design, development, deployment, and optimization within AWS.

+One of my standout experiences during the TKH cybersecurity fellowship was collaborating with a dynamic team to showcase our proficiency in utilizing AWS services to create a secure lab within the AWS Cloud.
+This project involved leveraging AWS tools to establish a resilient infrastructure capable of thwarting a variety of cyber threats and attacks.
+As a culmination of my fellowship journey, I contributed to the creation of a capstone project known as the **"[Cybersecurity Training Range](https://github.com/cybertrainingrange/cybertraininingrange.io/blob/main/README.md),"** demonstrating my ability to apply my cybersecurity skills in a practical and innovative way.

+Additionally, I have expanded my skill set by participating in TKH's Phase 4 certification preparation course, where I obtained foundational knowledge in **Project Management and Scrum Master skills**.
+Currently, I am actively preparing for the CAPM (Certified Associate in Project Management) exam to further enhance my expertise.

+##
+My journey at TKH has equipped me with the skills and knowledge necessary to excel in the field of cybersecurity and project management, and I am eager to contribute my expertise to challenging and impactful projects in the future.

 - 👩🏽‍💻 **My Projects:**
   - [Project Management Capstone](https://github.com/ellaowens/Project-Manangement-Capstone)
   - [Cybersecurity Lab](https://github.com/ellaowens/Cybersecurity-Lab)